What’s up Phys Ed Family!

 Home Base Spots

-This is my assigned seating strategy for PE class.
+Another visual I forgot to mention in the video is my assigned seating strategy for PE class.

 I have students go to their Home Base Spot when I need to take attendance, do stretches or make announcements.

-Critical Cues Poster Series
+Skill Cues Poster Pack

 These posters remind students (and myself) of the critical cues and features that I want them to remember throughout different units of instruction.